-Scott Pirrello is the Head of Elder Abuse Prosecutions for the San Diego District Attorney's Office and has been a prosecutor for 18 years.
+Scott Pirrello is the head of Elder Abuse Prosecutions for the San Diego District Attorney's Office and has been a prosecutor for 18 years.
 Since 2009, Scott has been assigned to the Family Protection Division prosecuting a variety of Family Violence cases including Elder Abuse, Domestic Violence, and Child Abuse cases.
 Scott now focuses exclusively on prosecuting all varieties of Elder Abuse including physical, financial, sexual, and neglect cases and the vulnerable victims that come with them.
-Scott has 49 jury trials to his credit and is an expert in Elder Fraud, Elder Abuse prevention evidenced by his involvement co-chairing the San Diego Elder Protection Council; Elder and Dependent Adult Death Review Team; and the CDAA's Elder Abuse Committee.
+Scott has 49 jury trials to his credit and is an expert in Elder Fraud, Elder Abuse enforcement, prosecution, and on the multi- disciplinary team approach to Elder Abuse prevention evidenced by his involvement co- chairing the San Diego Elder Protection Council; Elder and Dependent Adult Death Review Team; and the CDAA's Elder Abuse Committee.
 Scott also was instrumental in 2021 in creating the first of its kind San Diego FBI Elder Justice Task Force in collaboration with the FBI, APS, US Dept. of Justice, and San Diego local law enforcement to combat, investigate, and prosecute Elder Abuse Scams.